SAMPLE LOGIC MODERN ANIMATED PERCUSSION

 Secondary browsing can be found by clicking on one of three sub-sections; core presets, source or step animator presets.
 This is quite an involved system for manually deciding on patches, but well designed once you get a feel for how everything interacts.

 The source browser features the ability to use C1 and D1 on your keyboard to cycle through presets.
-A nifty system that that speeds previewing patches on the fly.
+A nifty system that speeds previewing patches on the fly.
 It would be nice to have all browsers cyclable using keyboard keys like this.

 Clicking around the interface reveals a complex structure for each of the cores, particularly the effects engines.
-But as a new user I found MAP easy enough to navigate through the basic features, load presets and control the playback without too much trouble.
+But as a new user, I found MAP easy enough to navigate through the basic features, load presets and control the playback without too much trouble.
 Digging deeper requires some manual reading, or perhaps one or two of the well make YouTube video tutorial videos.

 Though you can’t play MAP as a typical drum machine with multiple samples assigned across your keyboard as you might expect, you can disable the sequencer playback for each channel and trigger each as a one-shot.
 While this is far from what I would call a playable ‘drum machine’, it brings an added level of performance for live or when sequencing individual elements on the fly.

 Swapping instrument presets is clunky, requiring the engine to stop playback while it loads the new sounds.
-Individual core samples, of course, load much faster and can generally be performed on the go, though there no way to pre-queue samples ready to load via key trigger, automation, or even after a period of bars or loops.
+Individual core samples, of course, load much faster and can generally be performed on the go, though there is no way to pre-queue samples ready to load via key trigger, automation, or even after a period of bars or loops.

-There is no option to import your own samples, which is not a deal breaker due to the huge content selection included.
+There is no option to import your own samples, which is not a deal-breaker due to the huge content selection included.
 What I found really disappointing is you cannot export the MIDI output to your DAW for further editing.
 This is a real shame as, even though MAP has plenty of scope for sequencing longer loops, the ability to export your creations as you make them would be a lifesaver.
 Rather nice grooves have been lost because I had randomised something or fiddled with another control or two – and you can’t undo changes.

-The core animators are the star attractions and perform a fantastic job breathing life into the one-shot samples.
+The core animators are the star attractions and perform a fantastic job of breathing life into the one-shot samples.
 There is an array of control over timing, velocity and pitch plus a nifty stutter control should find plenty of uses in most modern production.

 To help stay in relative time with itself, each core can be force-quantized which squeezes your creations nicely into one bar.
 There is also a handy notification at the bottom of the UI informing you of miss-aligned cores and how to fix them.